Updated March 20, 2026 · By Jake Embers

 Proteins start denaturing around 140°F. Collagen begins breaking down into gelatin around 160°F. Fat renders at different rates depending on the cut.
 These aren't arbitrary numbers - they're chemical processes that determine whether your BBQ is tender and juicy or tough and dry.

 Take a pork shoulder, for example.
-I used to pull mine off the smoker when it "felt done" or hit some random time target I'd read online.
+I used to pull mine off my Weber Smokey Mountain when it "felt done" or hit some random time target I'd read online.
 Sometimes it was perfect.
 Sometimes it was stringy and tough.
 The difference?
 Internal temperature.
 That shoulder needs to hit 203°F to properly break down all the connective tissue.
 Not 195°F. Not 210°F. Right around 203°F is where magic happens.

 Food safety plays a huge role too.
 Poultry needs to reach 165°F to eliminate harmful bacteria.
 Ground meats require 160°F. These aren't suggestions - they're requirements if you want to keep your family healthy.
 Guessing isn't good enough when salmonella is on the line.